 To be accepted to this programme, you must have:

-In exceptional circumstances, consideration will be given to those with a relevant professional qualification who have experience in the field of health technology assessment
+Exceptionally, consideration may be given to those with a relevant professional qualification who have experience in the field of health technology assessment.

-A background in health or medicine is not required and we welcome applications from other academic disciplines
+A background in health or medicine is desirable but not essential, we welcome applications from other academic disciplines.

 To apply to this programme:

 You must apply online for this masters programme.
 As part of your online application, you need to submit the following: